tgjones/stitchup/README.markdown

 ### How to use StitchUp

 1. Add `StitchUp.Content.Pipeline.dll` as a reference to your content project.
 2. Create fragments and stitched effect files as needed.
-If you use `.fragment` and `stitchedeffect` as the file extensions, the files should automatically be linked to the correct StitchUp importers and processors.
+If you use `.fragment` and `.stitchedeffect` as the file extensions, the files should automatically be linked to the correct StitchUp importers and processors.
 You don't need a processor for `.fragment` files.
-3. You can either load the stitched effect (in the same way as you would load a normal effect), or you can use the StitchUp Model Processor to associate the effect with a model at compile-time.
+3. You can either load the stitched effect at runtime (in the same way as you would load a normal effect), or you can use the StitchUp model processor to associate the effect with a model at compile-time.
    To do this:
    1. Select the model in your content project.
    2. Change the Content Processor to "Model - StitchUp".